-Android operating system is based on Linux, it has some exclusive features borrowed directly, such as the ability to create some hidden folders that can only be accessed by using the file manager app.
+An android operating system is based on Linux.
+It has some exclusive features borrowed directly, such as creating some hidden folders that can only be accessed by using the file manager app.

 Having mentioned that users will no longer have to download any random third-party apps from the Google Play Store, here’s our ready to use guide for you: